31 Oct, 2024 Halloween is more Christian than you’d think

 A Christian response

 But secondly, light dispels darkness.
+This is what the true ‘Halloween’ (as contrasted with the prior Samhain) is about.
 There is a message of hope that is overlooked when we celebrate the darkness.
 Christ defeated the grave!
-The ‘death certificate’ to all evil has already been written and signed by Jesus.
-It is only a matter of time before it is served.
+The ‘death certificate’ for evil has already been written and signed by Jesus in the spiritual realm.
+It is only a matter of time!

-The only true and right response is to ENGAGE in the same manner the profit-seeking businesses are – but with a positive message – to shape culture and thinking through wise action!
+The only true and right response is to ENGAGE in the same manner the profit-seeking businesses are – but with a positive message.
+What we do can likewise shape the culture and thinking that develops.

 “Light Parties”

-I have also heard of a similar name, calling these ‘Saints and Angels Parties’.
-This is a way we can engage within the publics square, connecting widely, while giving parents a POSITIVE alternative to the scary side of Halloween – which many will appreciated!
+This is a way we can engage within the public square, connecting widely, while giving parents a POSITIVE alternative to the scary side of Halloween – which many will appreciate!

-Themed around superheroes – with the a request for ‘no scary costumes please’ – the cultural focus of Halloween could be significantly shifted toward a celebrating of those who pursue good (like superman) rather than bringing attention or even glory to something that is represents evil.
+Themed around something like superheroes – with the a request for ‘no scary costumes please’ – the focus of Halloween in our nation could be significantly shifted toward a celebrating of those who pursue good (like superman) rather than bringing attention or even glory to evil.

 Whakatane: One of the most impressive Light Parties I heard about in NZ a decade ago was in Whakatane.
 Churches combined, with maybe 5000 from the community attending.
 They took a couple of years off recently – but re-started this year (2024).

-Reputation: When first living in Tauranga, I heard positive things said about our church from various places.
-Efforts like this, which served without a ‘preaching agenda’, had established a very positive reputation – while attendance at other programmes would include clear Christian messages.
-It is wise and good to have ‘bridging programmes’ as churches, through which connections can be made, enabling other things on other occasions.
+Reputation: When first living in Tauranga, I heard positive things said about our church from various places in the community.
+Efforts like this, which served without a ‘preaching agenda’, had established a very positive reputation for the church – while attendance at other church programmes would yield a clear Christian message, to note this.
+It is wise and good to have ‘bridging programmes’, through which connections can be made.
+It is loving and good to promote support for families, marriages and parenting also!

-Halloween (All Hallows Day Eve) celebrates the saints who brought the light that dispelled the darkness and fear that had preceded it.
+Halloween (All Hallows Day Eve) celebrates the saints who brought the light that dispelled the darkness, superstitions and culture of fear that preceded it.

 There is a story to know and tell,